Contractor-x/Anti-Valentine-/README.md

     Run at your own risk.
     Don't blame me for being annoying
-    please note it will be constantly maintained until I get my own valentine date.. don't forget to like and fork this project
+    please note it will be constantly maintained until I get my own valentine date.. don't forget to like and fork this project.